rajnikant12345/rajnikant12345.github.io/README.md

 ## Rajni Kant
-*rajnikant12345@live.com*
-*919717170211*
-*Noida*
+*rajnikant12345@live.com*<br/>
+*919717170211*<br/>
+*Noida*<br/>

 ### Summary
 I have 11 years of software development experience, mostly on products.
 I am good at system design, networking, coding, data structures, and algorithms.
-In short, I have experienced working on multiple programming languages like C, C++, Golang, JS, HTML, and solved many products related problems.
+In short, I have experienced working on multiple programming languages like C, C++, Golang, JS, HTML, and solved many products related problems.<br/>
 These days, I am part of the Architect group, we are solving and implementing solutions to many complex problems, for our next-generation Key Management Solution.
-I am practically well versed in microservices and docker technology and capable of designing a complete system based on it.
+I am practically well versed in microservices and docker technology and capable of designing a complete system based on it.<br/>